ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/xrpl-sidechains.md

 ## FAQ

-- _Can I clone the rippled UNL to sync my sidechain server with?_

-    No. Sidechains use their own validators and must use a separate UNL.
+- **Can I clone the rippled UNL to sync a sidechain server with?** No. Sidechains use their own validators and must use a separate UNL.

-- _So, would mainchain validators need to vote on sidechain transactions?_

-    No, the servers on the mainchain have no knowledge of the sidechain.
-Mainchain servers treat door accounts for bridges as just another multi-signature account on the mainchain.
+- **So, would mainchain validators need to vote on sidechain transactions?** No, servers on the mainchain have no knowledge of the sidechain.
+Door accounts on a mainchain are treated as standard multi-signature accounts.

-- _Can I roll up transactions and have an entry on the mainchain?_

-    Transactions on a sidechain are not visible to the servers on the mainchain.
-Only transactions submitted from the sidechain door account to a destination on the mainchain are visible to the mainchain and will have an entry on the mainchain.
+- **Can I roll up transactions and have an entry on the mainchain?** Transactions on a sidechain aren't visible to servers on the mainchain.
+Only transactions submitted from the sidechain door account to a destination on the mainchain are visible and will have an entry on the mainchain.

-- _When will sidechains be available?_

-    Sidechains (and cross-chain bridges) have been proposed to the XRPL community with [XLS-38d](https://github.com/XRPLF/XRPL-Standards/discussions/92).
-You can test cross-chain bridge features on our [`sidechain devnet`](parallel-networks-list.md), using our locking and issuing chains.
+- **When will sidechains be available?** Cross-chain bridges and sidechains have been proposed to the XRPL community with [XLS-38d](https://github.com/XRPLF/XRPL-Standards/discussions/92).
+You can test cross-chain bridge features on the [`sidechain devnet`](parallel-networks-list.md), using the public locking and issuing chains.
+You can also use the [`xbridge-cli`](https://github.com/XRPLF/xbridge-cli) tool to set up your own sidechain and witness servers to connect to the locking chain on `sidechain devnet`.